 Improve and Expand Sports Venues.

-Reconstruct Marina, to include new snack bar and private party area Add covered boat slips and increasing the capacity of boat slips
+Add covered boat slips and increase the capacity of boat slips

 Secure Emergency Medical Equipment